wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### No Loop Functions

-### Never declare a function in a non-function block
+Never declare a function in a non-function block

 (`if`, `while`, etc).
 Assign the function to a variable instead.